w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ## Optimistic Rollups

-Optimistic rollups are an interactive scaling method for layer-one blockchains.
-Optimistic rollups assume _optimisically_ that every proposed transaction is valid by default.
+Optimistic rollups are an interactive scaling method for L1 blockchains.
+They assume _optimisically_ that every proposed transaction is valid by default.

-In the case of mitigating potentially invalid transactions, optimistic rollups introduce a _challenge period_ in which participants may challenge a suspect rollup.
-A fraud-proving scheme is in place to allow for several _fraud proofs_ to be submitted, rendering the rollup valid.
-During the challenge period, a set of state changes may be disputed, come to a resolution, or merely be included if no challenge is presented (and the required proofs are in place).
+In the case of mitigating potentially invalid transactions, optimistic rollups introduce a _challenge period_ during which participants may challenge a suspect rollup.
+A fraud-proving scheme is in place to allow for several _fraud proofs_ to be submitted.
+Those proofs could make the rollup valid or invalid.
+During the challenge period, state changes may be disputed, resolved, or included if no challenge is presented (and the required proofs are in place).

 While optimistic rollups provide scalability, they have both pros and cons to their approach:

 **Pros:**

-- They aren't limited by the type of state change - any state change can be included, meaning existing apps do not have to account for it.
+- They are not limited by the type of state change - any state change can be included, meaning existing apps do not have to account for it.
 - They can be parallelized for scalability.
 - A substantial amount of data can fit within a single rollup